open-horizon/examples/edge/msghub/sdr2msghub/README.md

-# Horizon SDR To IBM Message Hub Service
+# Horizon SDR To IBM Event Streams Service

 For details about using this service, see [sdr2msghub.md](sdr2msghub.md).

-## Using the SDR To IBM Message Hub Edge Service
+## Using the SDR To IBM Event Streams Edge Service

 - First, go through the "Try It" page "Installing Horizon Software On Your Edge Machine" to set up your edge node.
 - Get an IBM cloud account (and for now have your org created in the exchange)